Geþyncðo: Contents

 The text goes on to distinguish between four different types of thegn and their qualifications: at the top stood the thegn who rode in the king's household band (hired) and had a 'median thegn' to serve him and to represent him in court with a preliminary oath (for-að).
 A less privileged type is the king's thegn who was without any such representative.
 On the next level is the median thegn, who likewise held five hides of his own, but served a king's thegn, attended him in the king's hall and was qualified to represent him with an oath.
 Finally, there was also a lower type of median thegn, who did not (yet) meet these requirements of land and service.
 The southern redaction in the Textus Roffensis adds two further clauses.
 One is on the thegn who is promoted to earl (eorl) and acquires the rights of an earl, and the other on the merchant who becomes a thegn by virtue of having made three voyages at his own cost.
 The next clause proceeds with the ecclesiastical component to social promotion.
 In a general way, it asserts that the scholar who distinguished himself through learning and "took orders", was entitled to more honour and protection, provided that he remained chaste.
-The final clause suggests that cases of physical and verbal violence against ecclesiastics and strangers were at all times to be heard at the royal or episcopal court, whoever the suspect might be.